Expectations & Experiences Consumer Trends Research from Fiserv

 11% Had my SSN stolen & used

-Seven in ten consumers use mobile to conduct day-to-day banking transactions and nearly half like the idea of a financial super-app
+Seven in ten consumers use mobile to conduct day-to-day banking transactions and more than half like the idea of a financial super‑app

 With this in mind, we asked consumers what they would think about a financial super-app that: